 It will take time and your continued presence for your teen to build routines that serve them best.
 In the end, you will collectively save so much time and stress, and your teenager will be empowered to take responsibility for themselves and their energy.

 Parents and educators of young children and children with specific developmental or learning needs often use routine charts with images or pictures to teach shared responsibility, consistency, and self-sufficiency.
 However, many teenagers consider these visual aids unnecessary or even childish.

-How, then, can you support tweens, teens, and young adults in building daily routines that better suit their social, emotional, and mental development?
+How, then, can you support tweens, teens, and young adults in building daily routines that best suit their social, emotional, and mental development?

 1. Begin the conversation on their cue.
-For instance, if your teen expresses that they are tired or stressed about being late to school or shares another detail that relates to their daily routine, take the opportunity to LISTEN and ask curiosity questions.
+For instance, if your teen expresses that they are tired or stressed about staying up too late or shares another detail that relates to their daily routine, take the opportunity to LISTEN and ask curiosity questions.
 You might say, “What else?” or “Tell me more” or “Can you say more about that?”
 When possible, allow your teen to initiate this conversation, rather than bringing it up out of context.

 2. Connect with your teen’s experience.
 Share that you, too, are working to build routines that are helpful and that this is a constant practice, rather than something you master once and for all.
 Consider discussing how transitions and certain parts of the day can be challenging for you, as well as what is working for you.
 Together, you can share pros/cons and successes/challenges.

 3. Start small.
 Allow this to be a process with many parts.
 Remember (and remind your teen) that small changes can have a big impact.
-For example, you may invite your teen to start reflecting on with morning routines because this is when they feel most rushed and grumpy.
+For example, you may invite them to start reflecting on with their morning routine because this is when they feel most rushed and grumpy.
 Save the conversation about after-school routines for another day.

 6. Explore the order the steps need to be in.
 Ask your teen questions such as, “What needs to come first?”
 “Which steps are priorities?” and “What tasks seem most helpful in your routines?”

 7. Discuss time management.
-This can include discussion about details such specific times for tasks like waking up, eating dinner, or going to bed.
+This can be asking how long they expect certain tasks to take them.
 Additionally, help your teen consider how long they need for after-school breaks, social media scrolling, self-care, or chore routines, for example.

 8. Offer support.
-Specifically, ask your teen how much support they need and want from you and what that support might look like.
-It might be verbal reminders at first, collaborating on certain tasks, or giving more autonomy.
+Specifically, ask your teen how much support and accountability they need and want from you and what that support might look like.
+It might be verbal reminders at first, collaborating on certain tasks, sharing family calendar, or giving them more autonomy.